rsbondi/lnd-dev/README.md

 Generate a random development environment for lnd with established funding of channels

 ## Motivation
-Inspired by [lnet](https://github.com/cdecker/lnet), this is a development tool that creates random nodes, connects them, and funds channels.
+Inspired by [lnet](https://github.com/cdecker/lnet), this is a development tool that creates random nodes, connects them, funds channels, and provides a UI for managing.
 You can begin development once launched without a complex procedure to get you started

 ## Features